 The NOFO has a long list of special program flexibilities detailed below.
 In sum, the flexibilities relate to issues such as subsidizing housing costs, paying for a range of other youth living costs, and relaxed lease and housing inspection-type requirements.
-For further details, please see the CoC NOFO, especially pp. 36-40.
+For further details, please see the CoC NOFO, especially pp. 41-44.

-Summary of Eligible New Project Types in 2021
+Summary of Eligible New Project Types in 2022

 Co C bonus and/or Reallocation DV Bonus YHDP Replacement

-1. PSH - CH or DedicatedPlus 1.
+1. PSH - CH or DedicatedPLUS 1.
 RRH projects 1.
 PSH

 2. RRH 2.
 Joint TH-RRH 2.
 TH-RRH

 3. Joint TH-RRH 3.
 CES 3.
 TH or Crisis Residential TH

 4. CES 4.
 CES focused on youth

-5. HMIS 5.
+5. HMIS (reallocation only, not 5.
 Supportive Services Only

-(SSO)
+CoC bonus) (SSO)

 6. Host homes and kinship care

-7. Other innovative project
+7. HMIS

+8. Shared housing